-Majestic is a Vancouver, Canada based gold producer with mining operations in China and focused on the exploration, development and operation of mining properties in China, Australia and North America.
+Majestic is a Vancouver, Canada based gold producer with mining operations in China and exploration and evaluation properties held directly or under option agreement in Australia, China and Canada.
 The Company's main business involves the acquisition, exploration and development of mineral properties.
-At March 31, 2020, and at the date of this MD&A, all of the Company's mineral property interests and mining operations are located in China, with the Songjiagou Gold Mine as the Company's flagship property.
+At March 31, 2021, and at the date of this MD&A, the Company's mineral property interests and mining operations are located in China, with the Songjiagou Gold Mine as the Company's flagship project as well holding directly or under options on early-stage exploration properties in China, Australia and Canada.
 The Company is a TSX Venture Exchange listed mining company trading under the symbol "MJS".